 From wetlands to prairies, discover the important ecosystems and habitats along Deer Creek.
 Students investigate how plants and animals are adapted to survive in different ecosystems.

-Learn about all about amazing maize, the life cycle of corn, and its many important uses.
-Test your navigation skills in our 7-acre corn maze.
-Offered select Mondays-Thursdays in October.
+Learn all about amazing maize, the life cycle of corn and its many important uses.
+Test your navigation skills in our 7-acre Corn Maze.

 High School Service-Learning Projects (Grades 9–12)

-Bring Garden and Farm careers to life for your students during a service-learning day.
 Service projects include helping in the produce fields, flower beds, assisting with research activities across the property and may include moving large quantities of materials or weeding.
+After the program, your group is free to explore the site and/or eat a picnic lunch.

 Self-Guided School Visit (All Grades)